jsb58p/CS-303-Assignment-1/README.md

    **Line 9 contains the function findNum().
 Parameter 1 passed by the user is a value that exists in the array.
 Parameter 2, passed by the user, is valid because the integer 5 exists in 2 positions in the array after executing line 8.**
 <img width="584" alt="addNumfindNum1" src="https://github.com/user-attachments/assets/8acb3014-8a66-4f05-a8a1-ff2895b4c1f4">

-**Returns 100, because that is the index position of the 2nd integer 5.**
+**Outputs 100 as the return value of function findNum(), because that is the index position of the 2nd integer 5.**

 ---
 5. **Line 8 uses function addNum() to add the integer 5 to the end of the array.**